 Some 5th Year pupils will have a very good idea of what occupation they might like to pursue after completing their education.
 Other 5th Year pupils will be considering a range of occupations but as yet not have a strong leaning towards any one or another.
 And other 5th Year pupils – perhaps most of the year group – will not have any idea of what occupations might be in their future.

-Regardless of which situation a pupil finds himself in, 5th Year is an important time to be looking ahead and thinking about one’s future career.
+Regardless of which situation a pupil finds themself in, 5th Year is an important time to be looking ahead and thinking about one’s future career.
 Why?
-Because tentative A-Level subject choices are made in late November and confirmed in very early February, and the choices made can both open and close doors to educational pathways that lead to particular occupations.
+Because tentative A-Level subject choices are made in late November and confirmed in late January, and the choices made can both open and close doors to educational pathways that lead to particular occupations.

 One of the goals of Abingdon’s Career Guidance Programme is to help 5th Year pupils think about possible occupations they might pursue in the future and research what the entry requirements are to those occupations so that they make A-Level subject choices that are informed, at least in part, by career planning considerations.

-To help your son with his career thinking and research, 5th Year pupils have access to a range of career information resources in the School library and online linked to from the pupil intranet (Firefly).
+To help your child with their career thinking and research, 5th Year pupils have access to a range of career information resources online linked to from the pupil intranet (Firefly).

-In addition, Abingdon School offers all 5th Year pupils the opportunity to participate in the Morrisby Aspirations career profiling programme designed and delivered by the Morrisby Organisation.
+In addition, Abingdon School offers all 5th Year pupils the opportunity to participate in the Morrisby Profile Programme designed and delivered by the Morrisby Organisation.

 Responses to Common Pupil Objections

-If you plan to discuss participation in this Programme with your son, and would like to be prepared with answers to common pupil objections, you may find this document useful.
+If you plan to discuss participation in this Programme with your child, and would like to be prepared with answers to common pupil objections, you may find this document useful.

 Costs and Opt-Out

 This programme is operated by Abingdon at a cost to parents and on an opt-out basis.
-The cost for a 5th Year pupil to participate is £80 (including VAT), which is charged to parents via their school bill.
-Parents who do not wish for their son to participate in this Programme may opt-out.
+The cost for a 5th Year pupil to participate is £88 (including VAT), which is charged to parents via their school bill.
+Parents who do not wish for their child to participate in this Programme may opt-out.

-To opt-out, a parent or guardian must email Michael Triff at email@example.com no later than midnight on Friday 13 September 2019; otherwise, their son will be enrolled in the Programme and the £80 charge will be made.
+To opt-out, a parent or guardian must email [email protected] no later than midnight on Monday 11 September 2023; otherwise, their child will be enrolled in the Programme and the £88 charge will be made.
 We regret that refunds will not be possible after this date.